Google's Wifi system comes in single and three packs, and it's super easy to add more pieces as you expand your home.

 They do have a lot in common though.
 Both support automatic updates, so your network is always safe as can be.
 Neither has a USB port for connecting a printer, hard drive, or other devices to your network.
 Features like IPv6 support, custom DNS, and DHCP and UPnP support are present for both.
 Both offer smartphone applications for iOS and Android so you can check on your network from anywhere in the world.

 They also both include family controls to keep your child's device locked down after certain hours, but Plume only allows this if you've paid for a subscription.
 Same with guest network support, but that's a bit more granular.
 Plume allows you to have a guest network, but devices in your main network — say, a Sonos speaker you want your guest to be able to use — can still talk to devices on the guest side.

 In the end, neither system is better or worse than the other.
+It's alos worth considering if you need a mesh systems with some of the best wireless routers omitting the feature.
 The one you choose should be based on the layout of your home, and whether you want to pay the subscription for extra features.